2024 European Parliament election: European Christian Political Movement

 In a meeting held on 24 February 2024, the European Christian Political Movement appointed party president Valeriu Ghilețchi as its lead candidate for the European Commission.

 European Pirate Party

 At its General Assembly in Luxembourg in January 2024, the European Pirate Party nominated Marcel Kolaja and Anja Hirschel as lead candidates.

 Volt Europa

 On 27 November 2023, Volt Europa adopted its European election programme at its General Assembly in Paris.
 During the 6–7 April 2024 campaign launch event in Brussels the party elected German MEP Damian Boeselager and Dutch MEP Sophie in 't Veld as its lead candidates.
 Regarding which European Parliament group to join after the elections, Boeselager said he was "open to discussions" between remaining in Greens/EFA or joining Renew Europe in due course.
 To emphasise its demand for transnational lists, Volt Europa also presented a symbolic transnational list for the election alongside its leading candidates.

 Issues

+Climate change

+The election followed a series of farmers' protests across the European Union earlier in 2024 against aspects of the European Green Deal, and analysts described a broader "green backlash" that contributed to reduced emphasis on climate policy during the campaign compared with the 2019 election.